bkgupta95081/Major-project/README.md

 ## Database

-The project uses **MongoDB** for storing application data and **Mongoose** for interacting with the database.
+This project uses **MongoDB** to store application data and **Mongoose** to interact with the database.

-The database stores information related to users and property listings.
+The database is used to store information about users and property listings.

 ## What I Learned

-While developing this project, I gained practical experience with:
+While working on this project, I learned how different parts of a full-stack application work together.

+Some of the main things I learned are:

-* Building a web server using Express.js
+* Creating a server using Express.js
-* Connecting Node.js applications with MongoDB
+* Connecting Node.js with MongoDB
 * Creating Mongoose schemas and models
-* Implementing CRUD operations
+* Performing CRUD operations
 * Creating and handling Express routes
 * Working with middleware
 * Implementing authentication using Passport.js
 * Managing user sessions
 * Implementing authorization
-* Validating user input using Joi
+* Validating data using Joi
-* Handling image uploads using Multer
+* Uploading images using Multer
 * Rendering dynamic pages using EJS
 * Using Git and GitHub for version control

 ## Future Improvements

+Some features I would like to add in the future are:

 * Search and filtering
+* Reviews and ratings
 * Booking functionality
 * Payment integration
+* Map integration
 * Improved error handling
 * More responsive UI
 * Deployment using a cloud database and hosting service